 This is a list of my past and future talks, mostly on cognitive-literary or medical-humanities topics, but some also about eating disorders without a humanities angle.
 The list also includes a symposium I co-organised in 2012, called ‘Science and Literary Criticism’, and a session I chaired to celebrate the launch of Terence Cave’s 2016 book Thinking with Literature.

-▪ Welfare workshop on eating disorders (27 February, Merton College, Oxford)
+▪ ‘Food, Your Body, and the Wider World’ (27 February, Merton College, Oxford)

 Whether or not it reaches the level of a clinical eating disorder, being unhappy or conflicted about food and your body can sometimes seem the norm rather than the exception.
 It needn’t be.
 Working out where the unease comes from can itself be an uncomfortable process – but also a revealing and constructive one.
 Food and our bodies are bound up with everything: with our social lives and sport, with celebrity and the cultural sphere, with moral values and identity and happiness and its absence, with what we want for our lives and where we fit into the world.

 This workshop offers an opportunity to draw together the everyday (eating and not eating, real-time relations with food and our bodies) with those wider horizons.
 We’ll cover social eating, eating and academic anxieties, ‘clean’ eating and ethical eating, and body image and cultural pressures.
 Starting with concrete examples of how dissonance can creep into the structures of life, the session will invite you to explore your own attitudes and understanding – first through conversation in pairs, then through discussion with the whole group.
 The final section will then be about making plans for little things you’re going to try out once you leave: tweaks to your ways of seeing or acting that might have interesting or helpful effects on other things.
 Food and drink will also be provided, with invitations to reflect on the experience of eating and drinking and what it means in this setting and your life beyond it.